ci-reporter/ci_reporter/README.txt

     --format CI::Reporter::RSpec

 There's a bit of a chicken and egg problem because rubygems needs to be loaded before you can require any CI::Reporter files.
 If you cringe hard-coding a full path to a specific version of the gem, you can also copy the +rspec_loader+ file into your project and require it directly -- the contents are version-agnostic and are not likely to change in future releases.

+== License

+This software is released under an MIT license.
+For details, see the LICENSE.txt file included with the distribution.
+The software is copyright (c) 2006-2007 Nick Sieger <nicksieger@gmail.com>.